-Read rotations and lever arms from IMR file

-If using a NovAtel SPAN system, the IMU to GNSS lever arm and body to IMU rotation may be set during data collection.
-If this has been set and the necessary logs (IMUTOANTOFFSETSB, VEHICLEBODYROTATIONB and SETIMUORIENTATIONB) are present in the raw data, this information is imported automatically to Inertial Explorer.
+Read rotations and lever arms from IMR file If using a NovAtel SPAN system, the IMU to GNSS lever arm and body to IMU rotation may be set during data collection.
+If this has been set and the necessary log (INSCONFIGB) is present in the raw data, this information is imported automatically to Inertial Explorer.